-Revenue from our Enterprise segment represented 57% and 49% of total revenue during the three months ended June 30, 2023 and 2022, respectively.
+Revenue from our Enterprise segment represented 59% and 53% of total revenue during the three months ended September 30, 2023 and 2022, respectively, and 57% and 48% of total revenue during the nine months ended September 30, 2023 and 2022, respectively.
 We believe that our future success depends, in part, on our ability to grow this offering, both by retaining and expanding our relationship with existing customers and attracting new customers.
 Many customers initially use our platform within specific groups or departments within their organizations, or for specific use cases.
 Our ability to grow our UB business depends, in part, on our ability to persuade these customers to expand their use of our platform to address additional use cases.
 Further, the continued growth of our business requires that our customers renew their subscriptions with us and that we expand our relationships with our existing customers.
 Customers may decide not to renew their subscriptions with a similar contract period, at the same prices and terms, with the same or a greater number of users, or at all.
 It is difficult to accurately predict whether we will have future success in retaining customers or expanding our relationships with them.
 We have experienced significant growth in the number of customers subscribing to our UB offerings, but we do not know whether we will continue to achieve similar growth, or achieve any growth at all, in the future.
-Our ability to retain UB customers and expand our deployments with them may decline or fluctuate as a result of a number of factors, including customers' satisfaction with our platform, the quality and timeliness of our customer success and customer support services, our prices, the prices and features of competing solutions, reductions in customers' spending levels, insufficient adoption of our platform by our customers' constituents, and new feature releases, any of which could cause our revenue to decline or grow less quickly than anticipated, which would harm our business, financial condition, and results of operations.
+Our ability to retain UB customers and expand our deployments with them may decline or fluctuate as a result of a number of factors, including customers' satisfaction with our platform, the quality and timeliness of our customers success and customer support services, our prices, the prices and features of competing solutions, reductions in customers' spending levels, insufficient adoption of our platform by our customers' constituents, and new feature releases, any of which could cause our revenue to decline or grow less quickly than anticipated, which would harm our business, financial co